 But Treasured Haven Farm is most famous for its organic sunflowers.
 The farm grows acres of sunflowers every year.
 Sunflower viewing times vary but early to mid-August is normally the best time.
-For 2021, Treasured Haven Farms is forecasting that there will be blooming sunflowers in September.
+For 2022, Treasured Haven Farms is forecasting that there will be blooming sunflowers between late July and early September.

 This Minnesota farm grows sunflowers as a genuine harvest crop.
 However, as they have so many requests for photo opportunities they open the farm to visitors during Sunflower Days in August.
 This also provides an opportunity to see the life cycle of a sunflower with the various stages of the field.

 Each year the farm adds some unique experiences to Sunflower Days.
-In 2021 there will be farm woodland trails, creek overlooks and a special sunflower 5 kilometre trail run.
+For 2022 there will be farm woodland trails, creek overlooks and a special sunflower 5 kilometre trail run.

 Treasured Haven Farm sells Black Oil Sunflower Seeds which can be used as food for wild birds or to grow microgreen shoots.
 They can also be eaten and are great in salads.

 The best way to stay up to date with these Minnesota sunflower fields is by checking their website.
 If you’re looking for a sunflower field Minnesota is extremely proud to call its own, then be sure to visit Treasured Haven Farm.

 Johnny Fish has been planting sunflowers in the Minnesota north metro area for five years.
 In 2020, he decided to plant ten sunflower fields and open them up to the public.
 There is no admission charge, no charge for photos and no donations.
 The Fish Sunflower Fields are a real sight to behold so be sure to bring your camera along for this trip.